Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 [nominal_rate] is the nominal rate of interest, and [nper] is the number of times the interest is compounded throughout the year.
 We’ll use the example of a loan with a nominal interest rate of 7.5% compounded quarterly.

 Excel gives us 7.71%, the effective annual interest rate.
-This information can be used with a number of other functions that use interest rates to determine how much you’ve paid or how much you owe.
+This information can be used with a number of other formulas that use interest rates to determine how much you’ve paid or how much you owe.
 It can also be useful if you’re using Excel to set up a personal budget.

-Depreciating Assets with DB
+5. Depreciating Assets With DB

 =DB([cost], [salvage], [life], [period])